 Sound art installation and sound sculpture focused on the monitoring of noise pollution and climate change in natural environment to be protected from anthropic activity.
 Project based on distance communication via Web.

-Work commissioned by the Apulian curator Lia De Venere and by the Teca del Mediterraneo-Library of the Regional Council of Apulia as promoter of the project "Di terra di mare di cielo", created by the Etra Ets Cultural Association.
+Work commissioned by the Apulian curator Lia De Venere and by the Teca del Mediterraneo Library of the Regional Council of Apulia as promoter of the "Di terra di mare di cielo" project, conceived by the Etra Ets Cultural Association.